“The 3 C’s”

 Drs.
-Winslow, Duffy, Freeman, and McCoy at the Florida Institute for Reproductive Medicine operate under the philosophy of treating others the way they would like to be treated – a credo that offers personal care at affordable rates in the most convenient way possible.
-By focusing on the “3 C’s” (care, cost, and convenience) the Florida Institute for Reproductive Medicine has become the largest provider of infertility care in North Florida/South Georgia for the last 21 years.
-Our pregnancy rates have consistently been among the highest in the Nation.
-In 2011 the Florida Institute for Reproductive Medicine was designated as a “Center of Excellence” by United Health Care because of its high pregnancy rates and low multiple birth rate.
+Winslow, Duffy, and Freeman operate under the philosophy of treating others the way they would like to be treated – a credo that offers highly personalized care at affordable rates, with your convenience in mind.
+By focusing on the “3 C’s” (care, cost, and convenience) the Florida Institute for Reproductive Medicine (FIRM) has become the largest provider of infertility care in North Florida/South Georgia.
+In 2005 we were named one of the top ten infertility programs in the nation by Child Magazine.
 We are the preferred provider for the Mayo Clinic Jacksonville.
-Our program has been featured in People, Self, Pink, Conceive, Child, and Woman magazine as well as on NBC, CBS, BBC News, and the Today Show.
+Our program has been featured on NBC, CBS, BBC News and the Today Show as well as People, Self, Pink, Conceive, Child, and Woman magazines.

-Infertility care is expensive and often is not covered by insurance.
-Across the country, only fifteen states have a mandate to cover infertility treatment.
-Florida and Georgia do not.
-Only a handful of larger employers offer insurance plans with infertility coverage.
-Clearly the major barrier for most patients is cost.
+Infertility treatment is expensive and often is not covered by insurance.
+In the United States only fifteen states have a mandate to cover infertility care, Florida and Georgia do not.
+Only a handful of larger employers offer infertility insurance coverage.
+Clearly a major barrier for most patients seeking care is cost.
 Florida Institute for Reproductive Medicine has always tried to keep costs to a minimum for all services.
-We provide IVF at a cost of $6,500, exclusive of medications.
-This does not include ICSI ($800) or assisted hatching ($700) or embryo cryopreservation ($650).
-For qualifying individuals, we have a one-time assistance program for IVF patients who do not have any insurance coverage, whereby the Institute will furnish $2,000 worth of medications.
-This program is know as the F.I.R.M.
-Compassionate Care Program.
-We offer teachers, police officers, firefighters, and individuals in the military a 10% reduction in costs for IVF, in addition to our Compassionate Care Program – our way of saying “thank you” to those who serve to keep us safe.
-If a couple is not successful with their first IVF cycle, there is a $1,000 discount on their second cycle and a $2,000 discount on their third.
-We have several cost sharing and guarantee programs for individuals who are interested in these options.
-All major insurance plans are accepted, including Tricare.
+Our cost average approximately 20% less than the national averages for all services.
+Our goal has always been to allow more people to access care.
+For qualifying IVF patients we have a one-time assistance program known as The “Compassionate Care Program” FIRM will furnish $2000-$3000 worth of medications.
+We offer patients in the military, teachers, policemen and fireman a 10% reduction in costs for IVF – our way of saying “thank you”.
+If a couple is not successful with their first IVF cycle, there is a $1,000 discount on their second and a $2,000 discount on their third to allow couples to continue to try.
+We have several cost sharing and guarantee IVF programs designed to help patients with poorer chances for success.
+We have an in-house “pharmacy” for patient convenience and cost savings.
+We accept all major insurances as well as TriCare.
 Financing for all types of infertility is available.